 No products in the cart.

-Vegan Blueberry Lemon Loaf Inspired by Blueberries for Sal
+Vegan Blueberry Lemon Loaf (Blueberry Picking Day)

-Sometimes that lesson happens at the kitchen table over dinner.
-Sometimes it happens in the grocery store, reading ingredient labels together.
+Sometimes that lesson happens at the kitchen table over dinner, or in the grocery store, reading ingredient labels together.
 Sometimes it happens outdoors, surrounded by dirt and sunshine.
+And sometimes, it begins in the pages of a book.

-The inspiration for this Vegan Blueberry Lemon Loaf came from a book we first discovered at our local library and later added to our home collection: Blueberries for Sal.
+The inspiration for this recipe came from a book we first discovered at our local library and later added to our home collection: Blueberries for Sal by Robert McCloskey.

 At bedtime, I read each page slowly, letting my son interrupt me as many times as he wanted to.
 This is a lesson I learned in college during a course I took on children’s literature.